 Education accreditation is most of the time done by an organization appointed by a country’s or state’s government.
 It’s often a Ministry of Education or Public Health and the like that appoint or accept accrediting organizations.

-“Being accredited” than means that a certain organization, education provider, practitioner, course, workshop or training is officially recognized as having met the qualifications for performing a particular activity/job.
+“Being accredited” then means that a certain organization, education provider, practitioner, course, workshop or training is officially recognized as having met the qualifications for performing a particular activity/job.
 An appointed, recognized certifying organization or a certified organization then can issue certificates labeling you an accredited “Certified Practitioner,” “Certified Instructor,” or “Certified School,” and so on.

 However, important for students, it’s worth mentioning that not all certifications issued by an education provider have an accredited status.
 Actually, anyone can issue a certificate for, let’s say, a Thai Table Massage or Thai Yoga course or training.
 Thus, if one is interested in accredited education or training, or an officially recognized Continuing Education program, one should always further check on the value or legal status of the certificate(s) issued.